Valuation

 Step 1: Project Free Cash Flow

-"Project financials for 5-10 years using assumptions for growth, , and .
+"Project financials for 5-10 years using assumptions for revenue growth, margins, and working capital.
 Calculate Unlevered Free Cash Flow for each year."

 Follow-Up Traps